 Testing team takeaways

-We leaned on nightly TV sessions, long laptop stints, and “real-life” couple lounging to separate comfort from convenience.
-Marcus pushed heat and edge support during gaming marathons; Jenna and Ethan stress-tested motion transfer and how easy it is to reposition without getting stuck.
-The quick summary: Livingston felt the most universally comfortable; Morrison was the plush lounge pick; Richard stayed easiest to sit upright for hours; Rex dominated for sheer space but demanded the right body fit, especially on seat height and depth.
+We used nightly TV sessions, long laptop stints, and side-by-side lounging to separate headline comfort from everyday usability.
+Marcus pushed heat buildup and edge support during long gaming sessions, while Jenna and Ethan paid closest attention to motion transfer and how easy each sofa was to shift around on without feeling stuck.
+Livingston ended up as the safest all-around pick, Morrison was the plush lounge choice, Richard stayed easiest to sit upright on for hours, and Rex won on sheer space but needed the right fit, especially in seat height and depth.

 | Spec / Test Item | Morrison Sofa | Livingston Sofa | Richard Sofa | Rex Sofa |